 The Company did not pay any amount as dividend since the financial year 2012-13 onwards.
-Hence there is no pending dividend which is outstanding to be transferred to IEPF authorities pursuant to the provisions of Section 124 of the Companies Act, 2013.
-However the Company has transferred unclaimed interim dividend for the Financial Year 2011 - 12 which remained unclaimed and unpaid for a period exceeding seven years from its due date aggregating to ₹1,60,720/- (Rupees One Lakh Sixty Thousand Seven Hundred and Twenty only) to the Investor Education and Protection Fund (IEPF) on 16th November, 2019.
+Hence there is no pending dividend or shares which are outstanding to be transferred to IEPF authorities pursuant to the provisions of Section 124 of the Companies Act, 2013.